Building the Future: Infrastructure, CLIMATE change, & ENVIRONMENTAL JUSTICE in the Gran Chaco

 The Gran Chaco is Latin America’s second-largest forest ecosystem, spanning more than 1.3 million km2, and largest dry forest in the world.
 A quintessential frontier—the Chaco has long been at the edge of the states it crosses but increasingly important for economic growth as hydrocarbon exploration, ranching, and agriculture rapidly expand.
 These very development pressures have turned the region into a global deforestation hot-spot since the early 2000s (see www.globalforestwatch.org for a helpful visualization).
 My research seeks to understand the social implications of environmental and political economic change currently underway in the Chaco while supporting pathways toward more just futures.

-The pandemic delayed field research plans.
 However, in 2021 I hosted a multi-day conference with colleagues from across the region and leading academics whose work focuses on the Chaco (see recordings here).
-During 2022-2023, I will continue field research for this study as a Fulbright Scholar in Paraguay.
+I continued field research during 2022-2023 with support of a Fulbright Scholar award and have continued to conduct annual field research in 2024 and 2025.
+Several publications are now in process with collaborators; we plan to share those works soon